gwu-cs-advos/organization/class.md

 1. don't provide sufficient testing,
 2. don't consider necessary cases, or
 3. don't provide necessary functionality.

+The deadlines are long enough into the future that emergencies and sickness should not impact them.
+Contact me early if you anticipate significant issues.

 *Transparency.*
 You should know at the end of your demo what your grade is, and why it is what it is.